 Up in the fields and oak forest, the Slocum’s River Reserve hosts a multitude of birds and woodland animals.
 Swallows perform aerobatic displays above the wildflowers, while small mammals hide among the tall grasses.

-The Trustees of Reservations preserve, for public use and enjoyment, properties of exceptional scenic, historic, and ecological value in Massachusetts.
+The Trustees preserve, for public use and enjoyment, properties of exceptional scenic, historic, and ecological value in Massachusetts.
 The Dartmouth Natural Resources Trust (DNRT) is a nonprofit, accredited land trust.
 Since 1971, DNRT has helped protect more than 5,000 acres of land and maintain more than 35 miles of hiking trails in Dartmouth.